debiki/talkyard/docs/naming-notes.md

 Names like `tyCo...` so you can: `grep -r tyCo ./` and find all cookies.
 (Right now it's `dwCo...`, should change to `tyCo`.
 RENAME )

+### English language

+It's "Create new topic", but "generate notifications":

+- "Creating" things is something humans do, with a bit creativity.
+E.g. creating a new discussion topic.
+Or a chef might *create* a new dish — thereafter hen *makes* that dish every day. https://ell.stackexchange.com/a/76988/52

+- "Generating" things is something computers can do, by following various algorithms.
+  E.g. generating notifications about a new topic created by a human.